 - look (v.)

-- Old English locian "use the eyes for seeing, gaze, look, behold, spy," from West Germanic *lokjan (cognates: Old Saxon lokon "see, look, spy," Middle Dutch loeken "to look," Old High German luogen, German dialectal lugen "to look out"), of unknown origin, perhaps cognate with Breton lagud "eye."
+- Old English locian "use the eyes for seeing, gaze, look, behold, spy," from West Germanic *lokjan (source also of Old Saxon lokon "see, look, spy," Middle Dutch loeken "to look," Old High German luogen, German dialectal lugen "to look out"), of unknown origin, perhaps cognate with Breton lagud "eye."
 In Old English, usually with on; the use of at began 14c.
-Meaning "seek, search out" is c.1300; meaning "to have a certain appearance" is from c.1400.
+Meaning "seek, search out" is c.
+1300; meaning "to have a certain appearance" is from c.
+1400.
 Of objects, "to face in a certain direction," late 14c.